Buska alternative · Updated August 2026

 1. Paste your website.
 EaseClaw reads it to work out what you sell and who your ideal buyer is.

 2. Confirm the keywords and sources.
-It proposes buyer-intent phrases; you approve or edit, and pick which of the eleven sources to watch.
+It proposes buyer-intent phrases; you approve or edit, and pick which of the twelve sources to watch.

 3. Review your first leads.
 The agent scans, scores, and drafts.
 You read the leads and send the replies you like.